Who is Eligible for Disability Support Services?

 Any student is eligible for services if they:

-Under federal law, students with disabilities are entitled to equal access and opportunities on campus and in the classroom.
+Under federal law, students who are impacted by learning, emotional, physical, and/or medical conditions are entitled to equal access and opportunities on campus and in the classroom.
 Our goal is to support students in developing academic, social, and emotional skills in a structured and caring environment.

 How to Begin Disability Support Services:

-To start the process, students who are impacted by intellectual, emotional or physical conditions that challenge their learning should schedule an appointment with Disability Services in Room 142 on Gardner Campus.
-At your appointment, you will need to provide documentation of your disability.
+To start the process, students who are impacted by learning, emotional, physical, and/or medical conditions that challenge their learning should schedule an appointment with Disability Services in Room H120 on Gardner Campus.
+Before or at your appointment, you will need to provide documentation of your disability.

-*Note: college is different than high school.
-In college, you must disclose your own disability and provide professional documentation in order to receive accommodations.
+*Note: College is different than high school.
+In college, you must voluntarily disclose your own disability and provide professional documentation in order to receive accommodations.

-In addition, you must proactively request accommodations for each class at the beginning of every semester.
+In addition, it is recommended that you request accommodations for each class at the beginning of every semester.

 How to Provide Documentation of Your Disability:

-- You can submit a signed letter from your health care provider.
+1. You can submit a signed letter from your healthcare provider.
 This document must include your diagnosis, treatment, how the diagnosis impacts your learning, and any recommendations or accommodations that are needed to be successful.
-To help you request documentation from your health care provider, we created this Letter.
-Please give it to your health care provider.
-After they have signed this letter, please return it to the Disability Services Office.
+To help you start the process please give this Letter to your healthcare provider.

 Delta Alpha Pi